Andrew174194/DataBases-lab2-group9/Week 6/README.md

 (25 rows)
 ```

-# After creation of index (partial index for unreturned movies):
+# After creation of index (partial index for indexes depends on film_id):

 ```sql
 create index on inventory using btree (inventory_id, film_id);